nerves-project/nerves/guides/advanced/building-sytems.md

   - **Native Linux Machine**: Best for performance and simplicity.
   - **macOS Users**: Install a Linux VM (e.g., via [UTM](https://mac.getutm.app)) to create an Ubuntu environment.
   - **Windows Users**: Use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) with an Ubuntu distribution.
+- At least **128GB of free disk space**: Building Nerves systems can require significant disk space, depending on the components included in the system.

 ### Linux Environment Requirements